What Is a Criminal Justice Degree?

 Just as important, professionals with criminal justice degrees can work at any level of the justice system.
 Those who want to support their communities can work at the local or state level, while those who are passionate about big-picture social issues can work at the federal or international level.

-2. Criminal Justice Degree-Holders Are Well-Positioned for Career Advancement Opportunities
+2. Criminal Justice Degree-Holders Are Well-Positioned for Career Advancement Roles

 Many entry-level criminal justice positions don’t require bachelor’s degrees.
 Patrol officers, corrections officers and dispatchers in many jurisdictions only need a high school or GED diploma.
 That being said, degrees are often required or highly recommended for more competitive and advanced positions.
-For that reason, future and current criminal justice professionals often earn a BS in Criminal Justice early in their careers.
+For that reason, future and current criminal justice professionals often earn a bachelor’s degree in criminal justice early in their careers.

 Special agents at the FBI and other federal agencies, for example, must typically have both experience and bachelor’s degrees.
 Forensic technicians, criminal investigators and analysts and similar specialists also typically need at least a bachelor’s degree because of their complex technical duties.